opsdroid/opsdroid/docs/matchers/rasanlu.md

 Rasa NLU is also trained via the API and so opsdroid can do the training for you if you provide an intents [markdown file](https://rasahq.github.io/rasa_nlu/dataformat.html#markdown-format) along with your skill.
 This file must contain headers in the format `## intent:<intent name>` followed by a list of example phrases for that intent.
 Rasa NLU will then use those examples to build a statistical model for matching new and unseen variations on those sentences.

+> ⚠️ **Warning** - Rasa NLU requires 4GB of memory, 2GB for training models and 2GB for serving requests.
+If you do not provide enough it will hang and cause timeouts in opsdroid.

 ## [Example 1](#example1)

 Skill file (`__init__.py`).